 Then there is this killer article.
 E-Books Are Damaging Your Health: Why We Should All Start Reading Paper Books Again.
-Ok, so now ebooks are going to kill us all!
+Okay, so now ebooks are going to kill us all!

 When it gets to arguments that are this pathetic, it is clear that there is a concerted campaign by mainstream media against ebooks.